Fragrance Free Policy

 ☐ Insect repellent

 Please wear clothes that were washed in fragrance-free laundry detergent without fabric softener, have not been dried with scented dryer sheets, and have not come into contact with any fragranced personal care products.
-Fragrance-free laundry detergent is easy to find—look for "free and clear" labels, usually right next to the scented stuff, often for the same price.
+Fragrance-free laundry detergent is easy to find—look for "free and clear" labels, and still double check to make sure it says “fragrance-free” somewhere — usually right next to the scented stuff, often for the same price.

 If you are unsure about a product you use, or if you are unable to secure fragrance-free items for your appointment, please contact me before your session.
 We can discuss it!

 Almost all products are scented and include the ingredients "fragrance" or "parfum" unless they are specifically labeled "Fragrance-Free."
 Look for the words “Fragrance-Free” on the container.
-Laundry detergents, and other cleaning products, will also often have the label “Free and Clear” which means it is fragrance-free.
+Laundry detergents, and other cleaning products, will also often have the label “Free and Clear” which usually means it is fragrance-free (you still need to double check for “fragrance-free” somewhere on the label though!).

 Some products are marketed as “natural”, “organic”, “paraben and sulfate free”.
 Note that this does not mean that they are “fragrance-free.”
 Also, many products will also include “fragrance*” as an ingredient with an asterisk next to it, and the asterisk will denote: “ * plant derived fragrance, natural essential oil derived fragrance, or 100% natural fragrance.”
 None of these labels can ensure that harmful chemical fragrances have not been included in the product.
 If the word “fragrance” is used at all, even if described as “plant derived and natural”, it is a no-go.